flux-framework/flux-core/doc/man3/flux_future_create.rst

 ============

 :func:`flux_future_create` returns a future on success.
-On error, NULL is returned and errno is set appropriately.
+On error, NULL is returned and :var:`errno` is set appropriately.

 :func:`flux_future_aux_set` returns zero on success.
-On error, -1 is returned and errno is set appropriately.
+On error, -1 is returned and :var:`errno` is set appropriately.

 :func:`flux_future_aux_get` returns the requested object on success.
-On error, NULL is returned and errno is set appropriately.
+On error, NULL is returned and :var:`errno` is set appropriately.

 :func:`flux_future_get_flux` returns a :type:`flux_t` handle on success.
-On error, NULL is returned and errno is set appropriately.
+On error, NULL is returned and :var:`errno` is set appropriately.

 :func:`flux_future_get_reactor` returns a :type:`flux_reactor_t` on success.
-On error, NULL is returned and errno is set appropriately.
+On error, NULL is returned and :var:`errno` is set appropriately.

 :func:`flux_future_fulfill_with` returns zero on success.
-On error, -1 is returned with errno set to EINVAL if either *f* or *p* is NULL, or *f* and *p* are the same, EAGAIN if the future *p* is not ready, or EEXIST if the function is called multiple times with different *p*.
+On error, -1 is returned with :var:`errno` set to EINVAL if either :var:`f` or :var:`p` is NULL, or :var:`f` and :var:`p` are the same, EAGAIN if the future :var:`p` is not ready, or EEXIST if the function is called multiple times with different :var:`p`.

 ERRORS